aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 Note that the body of this function could also have been written as `if (y > x) 0 else x - y`.

-However `return` really shines is in exiting deep within other control flow constructs.
+However where `return` really shines is in exiting deep within other control flow constructs.
 In this example, the function iterates through a vector to find the index of a given value:

 ```move=
 use std::vector;